stablekernel/aqueduct/doc/db/header.md

   return new Response.ok(insertedUser);
 }
 ```

-In other words, there are three primary features of a model object: it can set its properties from a HTTP request body, it can be used to configure a `Query` and it can be used to set the body of an HTTP response.

 When getting model objects from a database, each instance will represent one row.
 For example, consider the *_User* table and its rows, and the previous example of `_User` and `User` persistent and model types: